Can you backup database from remote SQL Server to local drive?

 Conclusion

 What to do if you want to backup not only your local computer, but also a remote computer?
-This article describes approaches to backup remote SQL Server database to local drive, most of which require you to operate on two computer separately.
-If you want to do this on your own computer, you can use a professional backup tool - AOMEI Centralized Backupper Database Edition.
+This article describes approaches to backup remote SQL Server database to a local drive, most of which require you to operate on two computer separately.
+If you want to do this on your own computer, you can use a professional backup tool - AOMEI Cyber Backup.

-It can backup files/partitions/systems/disks/SQL databases on any computer within your LAN.
+It can back up SQL databases on any computer within your LAN.
 The created tasks will be displayed in Tasks tab for centralized management.
 You can even restore database to another SQL Server directly.